 Last month, I caught up with a patent attorney that Adamson & Partners recently helped to move in-house.
 After three months in her new role, she called to convey her delight at how different her job is.
-She may still be a patent attorney, but her daily work is transformed.
+She may still be a patent attorney, but her daily work has transformed.

 It is a common idea that in-house work is fundamentally different to work in private practice.
 It is a common idea because it is often true.
 Among many other duties, in-house patent attorneys typically harvest inventions and decide which patents to pursue.
 They do so by aligning the fruits of research and development projects with commercial aims.
-Such strategic decision making can be a full time job in itself.
+Such strategic decision making can be a full-time job in itself.
 That’s why in-house attorneys will then turn to private practice attorneys to do the heavy lifting and execution.
 Private practice attorneys are responsible for fleshing out the application and successfully prosecuting the patent.
 But generally they will have less insight into why the patent is needed.

 This difference in focus and skills is why one of our private practice clients recently rejected an in-house candidate.
 In interview, the candidate said that he is always curious to investigate and establish why a patent is commercially important.
 Our client’s feedback was that drafting and prosecuting a patent is hard enough.
 They didn’t want their attorneys distracted by further details and considerations.
 This may seem short-sighted, but there is undoubtedly a logic to it.
 In-house counsels often admit to us that they limit the commercial context they provide to private practice attorneys precisely to avoid overwhelming them with irrelevant information.